 Between 1990 and 2011, Morocco's under-five mortality rate dropped by 60%.

-In 1991, a UN-monitored ceasefire began in Western Sahara, but the territory's status remained undecided and ceasefire violations are reported.
+In 1991, a UN-monitored ceasefire began in Western Sahara, but the territory's status remains undecided and ceasefire violations are reported.

-In 1992, the Parliament's powers were expanded to include budgetary matters, approving bills, questioning ministers, and establishing commissions of inquiry.
+In 1992, the powers of the Moroccan Parliament were expanded to include budgetary matters, approving bills, questioning ministers.

 Since 1993, Morocco has followed a policy of privatisation of certain economic sectors which used to be in the hands of the government.